tylertreat/BoomFilters/README.md

 Counting Bloom Filters are useful for cases where elements are both added and removed from the data set.
 Since they use n-bit buckets, CBFs use roughly n-times more memory than traditional Bloom filters.

+See Deletable Bloom Filter for an alternative which avoids false negatives.

 ### Usage

 ```go